michaelfester/docs/docs/reference/components/location.md

 The Location component is particularly useful in [Add](/docs/add-edit) or [Form](/docs/forms) screens if your users are submitting location data.
 Once they have submitted their data, you can plot it on a map with the [Map Component](/docs/map-component) or in the [Map Layout](/docs/map-layout).

 {% callout title="" %}
 The Location component logs a one-time location that does not update after it is enabled.
-For dynamic location detection, you may consider using a [Distance to Location](/docs/distance-column) Computed Column which updates as the user’s location changes.
+For dynamic location detection, you may consider using a [Distance to Location](/docs/distance-column) Computed Column which updates as the user's location changes.
 {% /callout %}